roadtocode4u/spaceship/docs/icp/09-iframe-and-embed-tag/09-iframe-and-embed-tag.md

 ## Target Attribute

-Target attribute are used to a name or a keyword that indicates where to display the content.
+The `target` attribute is used to specify where the content linked from the iframe should be displayed.

 ### `target= "_blank"` Attribute

-Target _blank attribute are used to open the linked document in a new tab.
+The `_blank` attribute is used to open the linked document in a new tab or window.

 **Code :**